 Families that do not receive any funding can attend ELHAP through our ‘Stay and Play Scheme.
 This enables a young person to attend ELHAP with their parent.
 This scheme costs £5 per day and families can attend holiday playscheme days and Saturday Clubs.
 Parents are required to stay with their young person and supervise them at all times at ELHAP.
 Please note that we do not allow carers to attend with young people.
 Before using this scheme, families will first need to register with ELHAP and pre-book their days.

 ELHAP Bridge can offer short term placements to “bridge the gap” for some of the children and young people left without school, college or day service provision due to Coronavirus.
 It may be particularly suitable for children & young people who are not in education or training, whose school place may be at risk.
 For more information, please click here.

 If you need help or want to know more, you can:

 Complete our Information Request form

-No family should be alone at this time.
-Read how our ELHAP-Connects project is supporting families in lockdown
+No family should be left behind.
+Read how ELHAP is supporting families in these difficult times.